jmonto55/helpjuice_search/README.md

   <h1><b>JavaScript Articles</b></h1>
 </div>

-### This project is a real-time searcher for articles, showcasing analytics and applpying robust logic to summarize searches.
+### This project is a real-time searcher for articles, showcasing analytics and applying robust logic to summarize searches.

 ## Built With <a name="built-with"></a>